-Law schools prefer diversity of many different majors in an entering class.
+Law schools prefer a diversity of many different majors in an entering class.
 They seek students who demonstrate high proficiency in the skills of diligent reading, analysis, critical thought, research, writing, and oral expression.
 Admission committees are interested in students who have pursued a rigorous academic curriculum and have proven to be successful in it.
-A student considering law school should select her major according to her personal interests, but it should be one that will demand high performance of her in the skills above.
+A student considering law school should select their major according to personal interests, but it should be one that will demand high performance in the skills above.

 Converse believes the building blocks for a legal education is to take a broad range of challenging courses.
 We offer courses which cultivate critical reading, writing, oral communication, problem solving, and in-depth research.
 This unique blend of skills will have you well-prepared for the demands of law school.

 - Students interested in international law might take more courses in international subjects in politics, history, economics, etc

 - Students interested in environmental issues might emphasize the several courses in this area in the sciences, history, politics, etc.

 - Students interested in gender issues could pursue relevant courses in women’s studies, history, politics, English, psychology, and religion

 - Students interested in business law should take at least two courses in accounting